 Finally, unlike supermassive BH TDEs which have been studied extensively with hydrodynamic simulations, the stellar-mass BH regime has been little explored, with a few exceptions \citep{Perets2016,Lopez2018}.
-Ultimately, hydrodynamic models are necessary to understand many of the detailed features (both theoretical and observational) of these events.
+Ultimately, hydrodynamic models are necessary to understand the detailed features of these events.
 For example, in the analytic estimates in Section \ref{sec:EMsignatures}, we considered only those interactions near the tidal disruption boundary, $r_{\rm{TD}},$ of the star.
-However, given that the interaction cross section scales linearly with stellar radius (Equation \ref{eq:sigma_ss}), a reasonable fraction of such BH--star encounters may actually occur in the direct collision regime, where $r_p < R_{\star}$ \citep[e.g.,][]{FryerWoosley1998,HansenMurali1998}.
+However, given that the interaction cross section scales linearly with stellar radius (Equation \ref{eq:sigma_ss}), a fraction of such BH--star encounters may actually occur in the direct collision regime, where $r_p < R_{\star}$ \citep[e.g.,][]{FryerWoosley1998,HansenMurali1998}.
 Although this subclass of ``head on'' encounters is unlikely to affect our rate predictions by more than a small factor, these physical collisions may produce a subclass of unique transients.
 For instance, a direct collision may lead to prompt accretion (i.e., $t_{\rm{fb}}\approx 0$) onto the BH which, among other possible consequences, may make the effects of feedback critical on the subsequent evolution, if indeed a disk forms at all.
 On the other hand, as mentioned briefly in Section \ref{sec:EMsignatures}, even more distant encounters ($r_p > r_{\rm{TD}}$) may lead to tidal capture, possibly resulting in multiple passages that each partially strip the star \citep[e.g.,][]{Fabian1975,Ivanova2017}, again potentially producing EM signatures unique from those presented in the classic TDE regime discussed in Section \ref{sec:EMsignatures}.
-More careful treatment of the various regimes of these BH--star interactions, ideally with hydrodynamic models, is necessary to explore the potentially broad range of outcomes of these events in greater detail.
-Specifically, this detail will be crucial to determine the fraction of these events that may exhibit similarities to FBOTs versus other possible transients with their own unique properties.
+More careful treatment of the various regimes of BH--star interactions with hydrodynamic models is necessary to explore the potentially broad range of outcomes of these events in greater detail.